Mattia-Scarpa/CV---Boat-Detector/README.md

     std::string emptyClass = "water", bool wtxt = true,
     bool classify = false, std::string obj = "boat");
 ```
-that firstly checks if there are annotations in the image, or if the images has no label or labeled as without boats, then for each annotation found extract the bounding box coordinates converting them in the correct format and, by default, write the {\fontfamily{qcr}\selectfont .txt} file with all the information required.
+that firstly checks if there are annotations in the image, or if the images has no label or labeled as without boats, then for each annotation found extract the bounding box coordinates converting them in the correct format and, by default, write the `.txt` file with all the information required.